PROGRAM: Ecoinformatics and Climate Solutions/Antarctica Program

 COMPENSATION AND BENEFITS

-All expenses related to training and travel to Antarctica will be covered (including FAA remote pilot certification and Wilderness First Aid certification).
+All expenses related to training and travel to Antarctica will be covered.
 Extreme cold weather clothing provided by the US Antarctic Program.

 HOW TO APPLY/APPLICATION